Content Delivery Networks (CDNs)

 - CDN networks use many globally distributed endpoints to make content available as close as possible to users.

 The built-in Office 365 Content Delivery Network (CDN) allows Office 365 administrators to provide better performance for their organization's SharePoint Online pages by caching static assets closer to the browsers requesting them, which helps to speed up downloads and reduce latency.
 The Office 365 CDN uses the HTTP/2 protocol for improved compression and download speeds.

 The Office 365 CDN is only available to tenants in the Production (worldwide) cloud.
 Tenants in the US Government, China and Germany clouds do not currently support the Office 365 CDN.

 The Office 365 CDN is composed of multiple CDNs that allow you to host static assets in multiple locations, or origins, and serve them from global high-speed networks.
 Depending on the kind of content you want to host in the Office 365 CDN, you can add public origins, private origins or both.

-Private origins within the Office 365 CDN provide private access to user content such as SharePoint Online document libraries, sites and media such as videos.
+Private origins within the Office 365 CDN provide private access to user content such as SharePoint Online document libraries, sites and proprietary images.
 Access to content in private origins is secured with dynamically generated tokens so it can only be accessed by users with permissions to the original document library or storage location.
 Private origins in the Office 365 CDN can only be used for SharePoint Online content, and you can only access assets through redirection from your SharePoint Online tenant.